Ducis01/TwitchStreamNotificationCenter-Launcher/README.md

 # TwitchStreamNotificationCenter-Launcher

-This python script produces Mac OS X built-in notifications for any live stream followed by a user on twitch.
+This python script produces Mac OS X (>10.9) built-in notifications for any live stream followed by a user on twitch.
-A notification is produce for a new live or title change.
+A notification is produce for a new live or title change or a stream going offline.
 Each notification has the title of the stream and the stream logo.
 Each notification is also click-able and launch the stream in mpv.
+Offline notification open 'Twitch following' on default browser.

 This script suppose the use of python3, mpv (https://github.com/mpv-player/mpv), livestreamer (https://github.com/chrippa/livestreamer) and terminal-notifier (https://github.com/julienXX/terminal-notifier).